noops-challenge/pathbot/README.md

 # ✨ A few ideas

 - **Create an automated solver**: Humans can be pretty good at solving mazes, but they'll never be as fast as a well-tuned computer.
-You could start from the [the included ruby script](./mazebot.rb) or start from scratch in another language.
-If you create a solver in another language, please share it with the Noops!
+Start from the included go program or wriate a program that can escape in another language.

-Pathbot can't wait to see what you make!

 More about Pathbot here: https://noopschallenge.com/challenges/pathbot